-In last season's last 16, Lewandowski gorged on three goals and four assists as Bayern beat Chelsea 7-1 on aggregate, and has 71 goals - a tally that puts him level with Real Madrid and Schalke icon Raul at third on the competition's all-time list - in just 94 Champions League games.
+In last season's last 16, Lewandowski gorged on three goals and four assists as Bayern beat Chelsea 7-1 on aggregate, and has 72 goals - a tally that puts him third behind Lionel Messi and Cristiano Ronaldo, one ahead of former Real Madrid and Schalke icon Raul, on the competition's all-time list - in just 95 Champions League games.

-That all adds up to danger for a Lazio side that has failed to keep a clean sheet in their last 17 Champions League outings.
-And if they think they can keep him quiet over 180 minutes, they've most likely got another thing coming.
+That all adds up to danger for a Lazio side that has failed to keep a clean sheet in their last 18 Champions League outings.
+If they think they can keep him quiet, they've most likely got another thing coming.

 3) Lovin' la dolce vita

 Bayern's joint-biggest away win in the Champions League came in the Stadio Olimpico when they crushed Lazio's city rivals Roma 7-1 in the 2014/15 group stage.
-They are unbeaten in their last five visits to Italy, winning three of those games.
-In knockout ties against Italian opposition, they have won four times, drawn twice and lost five.
+They are unbeaten in their last six visits to Italy, winning four of those games, and boast an overall record of 18 wins and nine draws from 45 matches.

 4) Oscar-quality supporting cast

 Lazio's problem is that keeping Lewandowski quiet is not necessarily going to stop Bayern from running amok.
-Like the Pole, Kingsley Coman has three Champions League goals this season, so does Leon Goretzka, while Leroy Sane has two.
+Kingsley Coman has three Champions League goals this season, as do Leon Goretzka, and Leroy Sane.
 Even defenders Jerome Boateng, Lucas Hernandez and Niklas Süle have all found the net.

 Watch: Bayern's assist kings

-And when it comes to creating chances, take a look at the Bundesliga assists chart and the podium is all red: Thomas Müller, Joshua Kimmich and Coman occupy the top three places with 10 for the first two, and nine for the French winger.
-Sane has seven and Lewandowski has six assists, Müller has 10 league goals too, while it was right-back Benjamin Pavard that got the Club World Cup match winner… the Bayern danger can come from anywhere.
+And when it comes to creating chances, take a look at the Bundesliga assists chart and the podium is all red: Thomas Müller, Joshua Kimmich and Coman occupy the top three places with 13 for the former, 10 for midfield lynchpin and nine for the French winger.
+Sane has eight and Lewandowski has six assists, Müller has 10 league goals too, while it was right-back Benjamin Pavard that got the Club World Cup match winner… the Bayern danger can come from anywhere.